BIONIChae/BIONIChae/README.md

 - 🌱 I’m currently learning: **UX design, web dev and more.**

-- 💬 Ask me about: **Digital Marketing and Social Media Marketing.**
+- 💬 Ask me about: **Anything really.
+I'm always open to enriching, interesting conversations.**

 - 📫 How to reach me: **chanteldhlamini12@gmail.com**